MicrosoftDX/nether/src/cloud/functions/leaderboards/top-n/README.md

 The following requirements where considered while creating this leaderboard implementation:

-* Game client should be able to send achieved scores to the leaderboard using a REST API.
+* Game client should be able to send achieved scores to a REST API.
-* Game client should be able to retrieve the leaderboard using a REST API.
+* Game client should be able to retrieve a leaderboard using a REST API.

 ### Non Functional Requirements